JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/README.md

 > cd c:\Users\WDAGUtilityAccount\Downloads\Hearing-Aids-Fitting-Software-Update-Checkers
 8. Install `pip` by this command:
 > python.exe get-pip.py
+9. Edit `python313._pth` (`313` means Python v3.13; this filename will be different for each Python version you downloaded from step 5.) with any plain-text editor, uncomment (delete the leading `#`) the last line so the last line of this file should be like this:
+> import site
-9. Install necessary modules by these commands:
+10. Install necessary modules by these commands:
 > python.exe -m pip install --upgrade -r ./requirements.txt<br>
 > python.exe -m pip install --upgrade -r ./requirements_uncertain.txt
-10. That's all, you made it!
+11. That's all, you made it!
 Now you can bring the whole folder (or make a ZIP/RAR/7z/whatever archive file of it) with you.

 ## Credits
 - [@Blue](https://forum.hearingtracker.com/u/blue/summary): Original author of this project (up to v1.8.0)